caseybn/Weather_Station_Data_Summary/README.md

 d.
 All data was collected between 13 July 2018 through 22 September 2018

 e.
-Data output is "messy" with various logger information included and data collected for other collaborators but not necessary for my model (**Picture 2**), data headers also vary greatly and with little consistency within the reported data.
+Data output is "messy" with various logger information included and data collected for other collaborators but not necessary for my model (**Image 2**), data headers also vary greatly and with little consistency within the reported data.
 ![alt text](https://github.com/caseybn/Weather_Station_Data_Summary/blob/master/Pictures/Messy_data_example.PNG)
-**Picture 2**: An example of pre-processed, raw data.
+**Image 2**: An example of pre-processed, raw data.
 Headers vary from one file to the next as well as number of records, and number of columns with logger information included.

 ## 3) Implementation: